dot-alter/Altered-Icons/CONTRIBUTING.md

 + Commit messages
 + Icon names (.svg, .json)

-## Versioning Policy (for Maintainers)

-Altered-Icons uses **semantic versioning per style**.
-Each style (e.g., `chubby-line`, `chubby-fill`) can have its own independent version, tracked via Git tags.
-The global repository version (`package.json` at root) reflects overall project releases but does not automatically update with every style release.

 ### Commit Conventions
 - Use Conventional Commits to clearly indicate the type of change: